Deep Reinforcement Learning for Demand Driven Services in Logistics and Transportation Systems: A Survey: Stage2: Routing

-A special $Pointer Network$ (PN) was first proposed under such a mechanism.
+\textbf{Existing Literature.} A special Pointer Network was first proposed under such a mechanism.
 Following a classic encoder-decoder structure, the PN structure is independent of the encoder length, and the output sequence is a subset of the input with a generated order~\cite{vinyals2015pointer}.
 Even though the original PN was trained using supervised learning, it started following research exploration via DRL for more advanced VRP solutions.
 The basic structure of it is commonly utilized in the following research for routing problems.
 Bello et al.~\cite{ICLR17} first developed a special neural combinatorial optimization framework (NCO) via DRL, which showed its effectiveness on both performance and generating efficiency on TSP and the knapsack problem.
 Even though the typical VRP was not studied, NCO serves as an important benchmark that utilizes DRL to explore more effective combinatorial optimization solution structures.
 Nazari et al.~\cite{NIPS18-VRP} further followed the NCO structure and first applied it to VRP.
 Kool et al.~\cite{ICLR19} combined the structure with attention mechanism as augmentation and obtained performance improvement.
 They investigated several routing formulations, including the TSP, typical CVRP, Split Delivery VRP (SDVRP), Orienteering Problem (OP), Prize Collecting TSP (PCTSP), and Stochastic PCTSP (SPCTSP).
 The attention-based structure was further developed by the following researchers.
 Rather than relying on a single decoder for sequence generation, Xin et al.\cite{xin2020multi} proposed a multi-decoder mechanism to generate several partial solutions simultaneously and combine them using tree search to expand the searching space.
 Duan et al.\cite{duan2020efficiently} on the other hand, focused on more effective feature representation ability of the network itself.
 They augmented the structure with GCN, and develop a joint learning approach using both DRL and supervised learning.
-Delarue et al.\cite{delarue2020reinforcement} models the action selection from each state as a mixed-integer program(MIP) and combines the combinatorial structure of the action space with the pre-trained neural value functions by adapting the branch-and-cut algorithm\cite{anderson2020strong}.
+They evaluated the framework upon both generated random dataset as previous methods above used and real-world logistic dataset collected by Cainiao~\cite{Cainiao}.
+Kwon et al.\cite{kwon2020pomo} suggested to explore for solutions starting from several different nodes instead of one in for each instance, and can such explore multiple local optima simultaneously.
+Hottung et al.\cite{hottung2021efficient} proposed a new solution searching mechanism called active search, which updates the parameters of the neural network with a guided signal during the inference stage to explore for more optimal solutions.Zong et al.\cite{zong2022mapdp} further tackles pickup-delivery problem with multiple vehicle cooperation. \zong{Recent research further explores how to generalize the model in the presenece of a distribution shift. \cite{jiang2024ensemble} propose an ensemble-based DRL framework by learning a group of sub-policies.
+Furthermore, \cite{zhou2023towards} considers the generalization issue across both distribution and size by training a meta-learning framework. \cite{chen2024efficient} also adopts the meta-DRL technique to further solve the multi-objective routing problems.}